Enhancing Visual Representation with Textual Semantics: Textual Semantics-Powered Prototypes for Heterogeneous Federated Learning: Introduction

-\methodname{} incorporates semantic knowledge from text models into FL by deploying a PLM on the server.
+We answer this question with \methodname{}, a new \FPL{} framework that constructs class prototypes from the textual modality. \methodname{} incorporates semantic knowledge from text models into FL by deploying a PLM on the server.
 This PLM generates text prototypes based on textual descriptions (prompts) for each class.
 To enrich the semantic information encoded in these prototypes, \methodname{} leverages an LLM to generate detailed prompts, rather than relying on handcrafted ones.
-As illustrated in Fig.~\ref{fig:motivation}(d), the resulting text prototypes effectively preserve inter-class semantic relationships.
-Furthermore, since the PLM has never been exposed to image data during pretraining, a modality gap exists between the PLM and client-side image models.
+As evidenced by the higher Spearman $\rho$ and larger $\Delta_{\text{sem}}$ in Figs.~\ref{fig:motivation}(e–f), the resulting text prototypes effectively preserve semantic relationships significantly better than prior approaches.
+Furthermore, since the PLM may have never been exposed to image data during pretraining, a modality gap exists between the PLM and client-side image models.
 To bridge this gap, \methodname{} introduces a set of trainable prompts within the PLM, enabling the generated prototypes to better adapt to client tasks.
-By aligning local features with these prototypes, client models can effectively learn inter-class semantic relationships.
+By aligning local features with these prototypes, client models can effectively learn textual semantic knowledge.

 Our key contributions can be summarized as follows: \begin{itemize} \item We identify that existing FedPL methods disrupt semantic relationships among similar classes and propose leveraging these relationships to enhance model performance. \item We propose \methodname{}, a novel method that introduces semantic knowledge from PLMs and LLMs to enhance FL training.
 To the best of our knowledge, this is the first work to integrate text-derived semantics into \FPL{}. \item We conduct extensive experiments on multiple datasets across diverse heterogeneity settings.
 The results demonstrate that \methodname{} not only outperforms existing methods but also significantly accelerates convergence. \end{itemize}